 DSAP comment Applicant response The most significant changes are to the height of the building and a significant improvement in the landscape design.
 The removal of the tower forms results in a significant reduction in height.
 The façade has also been redesigned through additional brick detailing and greater articulation to create a finer grained effect and reduce the building's perceived bulk.
 In addition, improvements to the landscape design significantly reduces the visual impact of the proposal such that there is negligible impact on the streetscape and broader locality. there are also desirable elements that have been removed such as the roof top common area.
 The Applicant has reinstated the roof top common areas as shown on the accompanying Architectural Plans at Appendix 1.
-State Environmental Planning Policy (Housing for seniors or People with a Disability) 2004 (SEPP HSPD 2004) The changes to the design do not outweigh the identified incompatibility with the context.
+1. State Environmental Planning Policy (Housing for seniors or People with a Disability) 2004 (SEPP HSPD 2004) The changes to the design do not outweigh the identified incompatibility with the context.
 As demonstrated in Section 4.1.1, the proposal is clearly compatible with its context in terms of height, bulk and scale.
-Given its permissibility under the SEPP, its immediate proximity to an approved multi-storey seniors living development, and its location within a identified incompatibility with the context or adequately meet the ADG requirements as detailed p27 onward.
-There have been no significant changes to the design of layout of the units.
+Given its permissibility under the SEPP, its immediate proximity to an approved multi-storey seniors living development, and its location within a context.